zebresel-com/mongodm/README.md

 It is necessary to register your created models to the ODM to work with.
 Within this process the ODM creates an internal model and type registry to work fully automatically and consistent.
 Make sure you already created a connection.
 Registration expects a pointer to an IDocumentBase type and the collection name where the docuements should be stored in.
+Register your collections only once at runtime!

 For example: